Charterhouse/pysnark/README.md

  - it allows proofs to refer to external private inputs from parties other than the trusted third party;
  - it allows different verifiable computations to share secret data with each other; and
  - it allows to divide a verifiable computation into multiple subcomputations, each with their own evaluation and verification keys (but all based on the same master secret key)

+All computations sharing committe data should use the same master secret key.

 See `examples/testcomm.py` for examples.